Riskiest States to See a Doctor

 Over the past decade, the number of medical malpractice cases in the U.S. has decreased; however, the number of cases that lead to death or permanent injury is alarming.
 In some states, it’s clear that seeking medical treatment carries serious risks, especially in the areas of diagnosis, surgery, treatment, medication, and obstetrics.
 In fact, a recent study reveals that most Americans will receive an incorrect diagnosis at least once in their lives.
 If you believe you have been a victim of medical malpractice, it’s important to seek guidance from a licensed malpractice attorney in your state immediately.

 The health and safety of your loved ones is your top priority – and it’s ours too.
-At Bay Alarm Medical, we’re happy to provide you with timely information and solutions that enable you to better protect your loved ones.
+At Bay Alarm Medical, we’re happy to provide you with timely information and life alert system solutions that enable you to better protect your loved ones.
 Visit us today to find out how you can get trained medical help with the single push of a button – 24 hours a day, seven days a week – from the country’s top-rated medical alert system.

 For our state data, we looked at National Practitioner Data Bank (NPDB) Public Use Data File data from 2004 to 2014 and focused on the medical malpractice type and the malpractice outcome, mapping out the beginning year of acts or omissions per 100,000 residents (excluding Puerto Rico, other territories, and the Armed Forces).